It’s less scary than it sounds

 Will the hairs grow back thicker?

-Despite what you may think, it won’t cause hair to grow back thicker or darker.
+Despite what you may think, post-treatment you won’t experience thicker or darker hair growth.
 “This is because the hair on the face this treatment targets is vellus hair, not terminal [coarse] hair.”

 Dermablading isn’t the only new treatment worth knowing about.
 Here are three other breakthrough beauty treatments to try.